rehbergT/dgemm/README.md

 ## **Tutorial overview:**

-0. [**Installation of R and Python:**](#head0) The installation of R and Python/Numpy itself has a big influence on the performance.
+0. [**Installation of R and Python:**](#head0) The installation of R and Python/Numpy itself affects the performance.
 This section shows how to install R, Python/Numpy and how to use/link optimized BLAS libraries.

 1. [**Creating a basic R and Python package:**](#head1) The first step shows the structure of an R/Python package and provides the first two matrix multiplication functions.
-The first function dgemm_R_loops()/dgemm_Python_loops() uses naive for-loops while the second function dgemm_R_blas()/dgemm_Python_blas() uses built in functions, which use the linked BLAS library.
+The first function dgemm_R_loops()/dgemm_Python_loops() uses naive for-loops, while the second function dgemm_R_blas()/dgemm_Python_blas() uses built in functions, which are using the linked BLAS library.
 Moreover, documentation, unit tests and build tools are shown.

 2. [**Foreign Function Interfaces (FFI):**](#head2) In this section a naive matrix multiplication written in C/C++ is incorporated into the package structure using FFIs.